waffleio/waffle.io-takeout/doc/INSTALL.md

 ## Prerequisites
 1. You need mongodb (v2.6) running somewhere.
 It's your responsibility to maintain your mongodb installation.
   - If you are running in AWS, you can install mongodb on EC2 by following [these instructions](http://docs.mongodb.org/ecosystem/platforms/amazon-ec2/).
 2. You need a hostname for the VM that will host Waffle Takeout (ex. `waffle.example.com`).
 Waffle Takeout also stands up several services running at sub-domains of your hostname.
 So your DNS needs to understand that both `waffle.example.com` and `*.waffle.example.com` point to your host machine.
-Adding the wildcard DNS listing is the prefered option; however if that is not an option for you, you can specify each of the following domains:
+Adding the wildcard DNS listing is the preferred option; however if that is not an option for you, you can specify each of the following domains:
   - `waffle.example.com`
   - `admin.waffle.example.com`
   - `api.waffle.example.com`